alexch/codelikethis/public/projects/chat_client.md

 Can be represented as a JSON object in a POST body or as a query string on GET requests

 * when - a string in ISO8601 format
-* content - a string
+* body - a string
 * author - a string

 e.g.